 Anuradha – There’s so much perspective into the city if we try to show that.
 There’s so much about the city that we can talk about but I’m going to wrap this edition with this.
 Let’s wrap up by telling people about how they can explore the city of Mumbai with you, with Khakhi tours.

 Bharat – Ours is not a conventional travel company.
 We believe that there is so much history in the bylanes of Mumbai and we need to help people discover that.
 A lot of research goes into it.
-So our most famous offerings are the open jeep safaris, the urban safari.
+So our most famous offerings are the open jeep safaris and the urban safari.
 We are probably the only people in the world who do safaris in urban areas.
 We don’t show wild animals, we show old buildings.
 It’s the best way because then you don’t have to walk much and cover 17 km ranging different areas.

 We also curate it as per who you are.
 So if you are an Irish doctor, the tour is curated very differently from if you are a Japanese artist.
 The whole thing is curated to your personality and interests.
 That’s what makes us very different.
-The tourist guides are also not the professional ones, they are with you because they are passionate about it and have done a lot of research.
+The tourist guides are also not professional ones, they are with you because they are passionate about it and have done a lot of research.

 Anuradha Goyal – If anybody is passionate about the city and wants to flaunt their knowledge of the city, can also contact Bharat.